neyaznafiz/react-vite-template/README.md

-# React - Vite with SASS Template
+# React - Vite with SCSS Template

 To use this template `create a new repository` using this template by clicking the `use this template` button on the top right corner of this repository